proxmox/proxmox-backup/docs/pmtx/man1.rst

 :CHANGER: If set, replaces the `--device` option

-:PROXMOX_TAPE_DRIVE: If set, use the Proxmox Backup Server configuration to find the associcated changer device.
+:PROXMOX_TAPE_DRIVE: If set, use the Proxmox Backup Server configuration to find the associated changer device.

 .. include:: ../pbs-copyright.rst